ignite/cli/docs/2 Run a Blockchain/2 Starport command reference.md

 # Starport command reference

-The Starport tool CLI provides command line help.
+The Starport tool CLI provides command line help. <!-- should we change "application" and "app" to "blockchain" in the command descriptions?
+I'm confused at the interchangeble terms -->

 For example, to list all Starport commands, type `starport`: